2nd Independent Battery Wisconsin Light Artillery

-The 2nd Independent Battery Wisconsin Light Artillery was an artillery battery that served in the Union Army during the American Civil War.
+The 2nd Independent Battery Wisconsin Light Artillery also known as the "Washington Battery" was an artillery battery that served in the Union Army during the American Civil War.

 Service

-The 2nd Independent Battery was mustered into service at Racine, Wisconsin, on October 10, 1861.
+The 2nd Independent Battery was mustered into service at Racine, Wisconsin, on October 10, 1861 and left state on January 21, 1862, it was ordered to Baltimore and would conduct Garrison duty on Fort Monroe and Camp Hamilton, Virginia.